syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### AutoScrollingMode

-The [`AutoScrollingMode`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingMode.html) property is used to determine whether the axis should be scrolled from start or end position.
+The [`AutoScrollingMode`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingMode.html) property is used to determine whether the axis should be scrolled from the start or end position.
 The default value of [`AutoScrollingMode`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~AutoScrollingMode.html) is `End`.

 {% tabs %}